camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## Choose between default and production configuration
 Camunda BPM Run ships with two different configuration files which are both located in the `configuration` folder.

-* The `default.yml` configuration only contains necessary configuration like the H2 database, a demo user and [CORS](#cross-origin-resource-sharing) for REST calls from a client programm.
+* The `default.yml` configuration only contains necessary configuration like the H2 database, a demo user and [CORS](#cross-origin-resource-sharing) for REST calls from a client application.
 * The `production.yml` configuration is intended to provide the recommended properties according to the [Security Instructions]({{< ref "/user-guide/security.md" >}}).
 When using Camunda BPM Run in a production environment, make sure to base your custom configuration on this one and carefully read through the security instructions.

 By default Run launches with the `default.yml` configuration.
-To enable the `production.yml` configuration, execute the start script wit a cmmand-line interface with the `--production` property.
+To enable the `production.yml` configuration, execute the start script, through a command-line interface, with the `--production` property.

 ## Connect to a Database
 Camunda BPM Run is pre-configured to use a file-based H2 database for testing.
 The database schema and all required tables are automatically created when the engine starts up for the first time.
 If you want to use a custom standalone database, follow these steps: